-- The Four Seasons New York hotel offered free lodging to medical personnel working lengthy shifts.
+- The Four Seasons New York hotel offered free lodging for medical staff working lengthy shifts.

 - Fashion designer Christian Siriano shifted from couture clothing to producing personal protective equipment to help address the shortage.

-- Various distilleries and breweries shifted operations to help produce hand sanitizer which was in high demand early in the crisis.
+- Various distilleries and breweries shifted operations to make hand sanitizer which was in high demand early in the crisis.

 Depending on the crisis, there could be a fairly broad impact on the economy and industry as a whole.
-Supporting your employees during a crisis may mean forging partnerships to support industries and the economy as a whole — and to keep your brand solvent.
+To support employees during a crisis, you may need to forge partnerships to support industries and the economy as a whole and keep your brand solvent.
 Here’s a few examples of companies coming together to help employees and each other in the face of the COVID-19 pandemic.